 - the pleasant, mellifluous presentation of sounds in a literary work.

 - Language describing ideas and qualities rather than observable or specific things, people, or places.

 - The purpose of this rhetorical mode is to explain and analyze information by presenting an idea, relevant evidence, and appropriate discussion.

 5 True/False Questions

-Repetition → The duplication, either exact or approximate, or any element of language, such as sound, word, phrase, clause, sentence, or grammatical pattern.
+Description → The duplication, either exact or approximate, or any element of language, such as sound, word, phrase, clause, sentence, or grammatical pattern.